 Chase uses MM/DD/YYYY date format in their PDF statements.
 ClearlyLedger normalises this to a standard YYYY-MM-DD or your preferred format before export.

 Yes.
-Pro and Business plans support batch upload of up to 20 Chase PDFs at once with a single merged output file and cross-file deduplication.
+Every paid plan supports batch upload of dozens of Chase PDFs at once with a single merged output file and cross-file deduplication.

 Yes.
 Chase statements are processed in memory and deleted within 60 seconds of conversion.
 No statement content is stored, logged, or shared.
 See our security page for full details.